ea3hmj/HMJTS/controller dish/remote/readme.md

 https://github.com/Xinyuan-LilyGO/T-Display-S3/tree/main/3D_file/Shell

 ## Disclaimer
-This is a tracking systems designed for amateur use in Moonbounce, Radioastronomy and DSN.
-It requieres advanced skills of electronics and software, only recommended to users with previous experience with tracking systems.
+This software -including the source and the whole package- and hardware are distributed "as is" without any representation or warranty of any kind, either express or implied.

-Warning this software is distributed as is and I can not supply support.
-I write  it for myself and now I share it for other users that are asking about my tracking system.
+Please note that I am not able to provide support for this antenna tracking system.
+I designed and wrote it for myself and I am willing to share it here for those asking about my tracking system.
+I do not guarantee the accuracy or completeness of the information and materials distributed here.
+The software source has been tested on a real environment and scanned for viruses and has passed all tests.

-This source and the whole package comes without warranty.
-It may or may not harm your computer or cell phone.
-Please use with care.
-Any damage cannot be related back to the author.
-The source has been tested on a real environ
+I shall not be liable for any errors or omissions and shall not be responsible for any damages arising from the use of this antenna tracking system.
+I shall not be held responsible for any issues or problems that may arise from the use of it.
+By using any part of this antenna tracking system (software or hardware), you acknowledge and agree to the terms of this disclaimer.